TarekSherif/CRM/README.md

 <h1>How to run mini-crm Project</h1>

 1. Extract the archive and put it in the folder you want
-2. Prepare your .env file there with database connection and other settings
+2. Prepare your .env file there with database connection
 3. Run "composer install" command
 4. Run "php artisan migrate --seed
 5. Run "php artisan key:generate" command.